 In many ways and in lots of situations, kids are far more resilient and adaptable than adults are – except when it comes to moving.
 It may be exciting for you, but probably not so much for your kids.
 They will be leaving a familiar school environment, their friends, the familiar places where they hang out, and, many times, the only home they’ve ever known.
-That’s why it’s so important to know how to help your kids adjust to a move in Los Angeles.
+That’s why it’s so important to know how to help your kids adjust to a move in Riverside.

 What you do with and how you handle the period leading up to move will hugely impact how quickly and how well your kids adjust.
 Take the time to thoroughly prepare them long before moving day arrives.